-Participation in tourism The length of comparable time series is 10 years (2012-2022).
+Participation in tourism The length of comparable time series is 11 years (2012-2023).
 Tourism trips The HTS has been carried out since 1st quarter of 2000.
-Due to a change in methodology there is a discontinuity in all of the series relating to outbound and domestic travel from 2012 onwards and therefore these results are not directly comparable with the results prior to 2012.
-The compilation of the HTS has undergone a number of methodological changes from Q1 2012 onwards: • The methodology adopted to weight domestic travel from the HTS has been changed from Quarter 1 2012 onwards.
+Due to a change in survey methodology there is a discontinuity in all of the series relating to outbound and domestic travel from 2012 onwards and therefore these results are not directly comparable with the results prior to 2012.
+The compilation of the HTS has undergone several methodological changes from Q1 2012 onwards: • The methodology adopted to weight domestic travel from the HTS has been changed from Quarter 1 2012 onwards.
 The survey data for domestic travel is weighted to agree with population estimates broken down by sex, age group and region (NUTS3).
 These population estimates are provided by CSO's Demography Unit.
 These weightings are then applied to survey results. • The methodology adopted to weight outbound travel has been changed from Q1 2012 onwards.
-A two stage weighting process is used for outbound travel.
+A two-stage weighting process is used for outbound travel.
 Firstly, data for persons covered in the survey are weighted to agree with population estimates broken down by sex, age group and region (NUTS3).
 These population estimates are provided by CSO's Demography Unit.
 These weightings are then applied to survey results.
 The results for outbound travel are subsequently further weighted to agree with Tourism and Travel results.
 Arising from these changes in methodology, a discontinuity in all the series relating to domestic and outbound travel has occurred from 2012 onwards and these results are not directly comparable with the results prior to 2012.
-HTS data is compared across domains where possible Coherence- cross domain Same-day visits (outbound) The length of comparable time series is 8 years (2014-2022).
+From Q3 2022 outbound travel by Irish residents has been calibrated to the new CSO Inbound Tourism statistical series.
+Methodological advancements in that survey mean that current results are not directly comparable to the former CSO Overseas Travel series, on which outbound travel was calibrated up to Q2 2022.
+Therefore, there has been a technical break in the outbound travel time series and caution should be taken when comparing data from Q3 2022 and earlier periods.
+Same-day visits (outbound) The length of comparable time series is 9 years (2014-2023).